 3. You don’t have to be on max all the time

 When you use the graphic equalizer approach it gives you permission to stop doing everything to the same quality level.
-Maybe your house does not have to be dust free all the time, perhaps a lower standard might be acceptable at certain times?
+Maybe your house does not have to be dust free all the time, perhaps a lower standard might be acceptable at certain times.
 Learning to accept this approach can be the hardest aspect.
 However, ask yourself: “Whilst I may want everything to be perfect, what is the price I pay in other ways by behaving like this?”

 4. Delegate to others

 Learning the art of delegation is vital.
 Who else could help you with marketing, finance or management?
 Practice delegating at home, too.
 Maybe there are others who could get involved if you share with them the big picture and help to adjust their expectations of each person’s roles.
-Letting go is a wonderful way of becoming clear about how you truly add value and then focussing on your strengths and what you do best.
+Letting go is a wonderful way of becoming clear about how you truly add value and then focusing on your strengths and what you do best.
 The price for not doing so is you get no ‘ME-TIME’.

 5. Choices do not have to be forever

 Recognize that what you decide to do today does not have to be forever.
 When I was in my early twenties, I was really into athletics and trained daily, watched what I ate and recorded progress diligently.
 All the hard work paid off and I was invited to represent Scotland in the 3,000m and cross-country athletics events.
 I missed out on many other things but it was my choice.
 Now I have made different choices and spend my time in other ways.
 So make sure you regularly stop and evaluate how you are spending your time.
-And if you are not using it in a way that is taking you towards what you want, then do something different.
+And if you are not using it in a way that is taking you toward what you want, then do something different.

 More information on Penny Streeter can be found in Secrets of Successful Women Entrepreneurs written by Sue Stockdale.